JaredJomar/Projects/VideoDownload/readme.md

 ## ⚙️ Configuration

 1. Open the Settings tab
-2. Install required packages using the provided buttons
+2. Install or update required packages using the provided buttons
 3. Verify installation status (green checkmarks)
 4. Paths will be automatically configured after installation
+5. **Smart Updates**: Buttons automatically check for and install updates if packages are already installed

 ## 📚 Usage